TomRob08/C2-Coding-Minds/Homework/Homework-4.md

 # Animal Kingdom

 ## Objective:
-The objective of this assignment is to reinforce the concepts of class inheritance and polymorphism in C++ programming.
+The objective of this assignment is to reinforce the concepts of class inheritance in C++ programming.
 Students will be required to create a program that models an animal kingdom using class inheritance to create a hierarchy of classes representing different types of animals.

 ## Requirements: